-1 Captain Fitz Roy informs me that in April (our October) the leaves of those trees which grow near the base of the mountains change colour, but not those on the more elevated parts.
-I remember having read some observations, showing that in England the leaves fall earlier in a warm and fine autumn than in a late and cold one.
-The change in the colour being here retarded in the more elevated, and therefore colder situations, must be owing to the same general law of vegetation.
+&lt;sup>1 Captain Fitz Roy informs me that in April (our October) the leaves of those trees which grow near the base of the mountains change color, but not those on the more elevated parts.
+I remember having read some observations, showing that in England the leaves fall earlier in a warm and fine autumn than in a late bers on the beech-trees.
+When young it is elastic and turgid, with a smooth surface; but when mature, it shrinks, becomes tougher, and has its entire surface deeply pitted or honey-combed, as represented in the accompanying woodcut.
+This fungus belongs to a new and curious genus; 'I found a second species on another species of beech in Chile; and Dr. Hooker informs me that just lately a third species has been discovered on a third species of beech in Van Diemen's Land.
+How singular is this relationship between parasitical fungi and cold one.
+The change in the color being here retarded in the more elevated, and therefore colder situations, must be owing to the same general law of vegetation.
 The trees of Tierra del Fuego during no part of the year entirely shed their leaves.